meli1230/contacts_list/README.md

-DESCRIPTION:
+BRIEF OVERVIEW:
 This is a short project, coded in C, that manages a contact list using a doubly linked list.
-The program allows you to add or remove contacts, search for contacts

-This C application manages a contact list using a doubly linked list.
-The program allows you to initialize the list, create, delete, empty, look up, and display contacts.
-It also includes functions to sort contacts by name and age using insertion sort and bubble sort algorithms.
+The program allows you to add or remove contacts, to search contacts by name and to display all the contacts.
+It also includes two sorting functions, each using a different sorting algorithm.

+STRUCTURE:
+The code is structured in a main C file, and two pairs of C and header files, as it follows:

+main.c
+    - this is where the program starts

+contacts.c / contacts.h ->
+    -

 double linked list